Power to the People - The Renewable Energy Programme

 Future Policy Award

 The unique policy database www.futurepolicy.org presents proven policy solutions and assists decision-makers in developing and implementing future just policies.
-It contains exemplary policies on renewable energies, energy efficiency, cities, forests, nuclear disarmament and food production and also allows users to design their own policies, such as a custom-made Feed-In Tariff Law.
-Over 1200 unique visitors per month use our policy database.
+It even allows users to design their own policies, such as a custom-made Feed-in Tariff Law.
+Exemplary policy solutions in nine fields are showcased: renewable energies, energy efficiency, regenerative cities, human rights, nuclear disarmament, future justice, agriculture and food, sustainable forests and oceans.

 Future Just Lawmaking Methodology